loichyan/tmux-toggle-popup/USAGE.md

 **Description**: The socket name of the server where all *popup sessions* reside.

-Generally, it's not recommended to open popups in the default server, as this plugin may start many sessions depend on your use, which can be quite annoying when you open the session selector.
+Generally, it's not recommended to open popups in the default server, as this plugin may start many sessions depending on your use, which can be quite annoying when you open the session selector.
 When starting the designated server, the environment variable `$TMUX_POPUP_SERVER` is set to the server name.
 This is particularly useful for distinguishing *popup servers* from the default working server in your *.tmux.conf*.